The 3 Most Undervalued Vintage Rolex Watches

 The debut reference, the ref.
 6202 for example, costs from around $25,000 or so.
 Which sounds like a lot, but if you compare it to the first ever Submariner, the ref.
 6204, it is an absolute steal.
 Prices there start at around twice that and the two watches are virtual clones of each other.

 And the final iteration, the beautiful ref.
-1162XX, with fluted bezel and roulette date wheel, cost less than $7,000 for a steel model.
+1162XX, with fluted bezel and roulette date wheel, cost around $9,000 for a steel model.

 The Rolex Oysterquartz Datejust